(A) PREMATURE DISCONTINUATION OF ELIQUIS INCREASES THE RISK OF THROMBOTIC EVENTS

 Apixaban is a white to pale-yellow powder.
 At physiological pH (1.2-6.8), apixaban does not ionize; its aqueous solubility across the physiological pH range is ~0.04 mg/mL.

-ELIQUIS tablets are available for oral administration in strengths of 2.5 mg and 5 mg of apixaban with the following inactive ingredients: anhydrous lactose, microcrystalline cellulose, croscarmellose sodium, sodium lauryl sulfate, and magnesium stearate.
+ELIQUIS tablets 2.5 mg and 5 mg are available for oral administration and contain the following inactive ingredients: anhydrous lactose, microcrystalline cellulose, croscarmellose sodium, sodium lauryl sulfate, and magnesium stearate.
 The film coating contains lactose monohydrate, hypromellose, titanium dioxide, triacetin, and yellow iron oxide (2.5 mg tablets) or red iron oxide (5 mg tablets).

 Apixaban is a selective inhibitor of FXa.
 It does not require antithrombin III for antithrombotic activity.
 Apixaban inhibits free and clot-bound FXa, and prothrombinase activity.
 Apixaban has no direct effect on platelet aggregation, but indirectly inhibits platelet aggregation induced by thrombin.
 By inhibiting FXa, apixaban decreases thrombin generation and thrombus development.